btroncone/learn-rxjs/operators/combination/startwith.md

 ###### TL;DR: Emit specified item first

-The **startWith** operator allows you to begin with a specified value before emitting the source value.
+The **startWith** operator allows you to emit a variable number of values before emitting values received from the source.

+> :bulb: Tip: A [BehaviorSubject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md) can also start with an initial value!

 ### Examples